M-Hesham1998/Data-Chocolate-Analysis-SQL-/README.md

 ---

 ## Business Questions
--Which country generates the highest revenue?
+- Which country generates the highest revenue?
--Which products are most profitable?
+- Which products are most profitable?
--How do customer segments behave?
+- How do customer segments behave?
--Which stores perform best?
+- Which stores perform best?
--What are the monthly revenue trends?
+- What are the monthly revenue trends?

 ## Created By
 Mohamed Hesham